Hantang-Li/Sour-Lemon/README.md

 # Soure-Lemon
-A movie review website project (Homework not in commercial use)
+A movie review website project (CSC309 Programming on Web course Project not in commercial use)

-CSC309 Programming on Web Project
 URL: https://sourlemon47.herokuapp.com/

 A web app that can read movie information, comment movies, and rate movies.
 Powered by TMDB (https://www.themoviedb.org/)